 Then it gets REALLY stupid.

 Baby-G screams to Rodan, awakening him from the sleep of death.
-Upon coming back to staggering life, this creature that was constantly warring with Godzilla flies over to him and lands on him in a doggy position, “giving his energy” to Godzilla (I bet!), mending his hip brain, which the civilian chick in the x-ray specs verifies to the military.
+Upon coming back to staggering life, this creature that was constantly warring with Godzilla flies over to him and lands on him in a doggy position (oh, so Godzilla is versatile!).
+Rodan “gives his energy” to Godzilla (I bet!), mending his hip brain, which the civilian chick in the x-ray specs verifies to the military.
 And they, of course, believe her.
 Because, I presume, there was some really logical reason the general in charge of the assault couldn’t use the x-ray specs…

 It’s one thing when Godzilla triumphs over a monster threatening Japan, or even if he inadvertently saves mankind (in SMOG MONSTER); he can indirectly be considered a hero.
 But why – WHY – is he cheered on as Hero when he destroys Mechagodzilla?
 This machine is inhabited by good people trying to rid the city of the destructive Godzilla himself!
 The heroic music (Ifukube’s power theme) and the dynamic way the battle is shot goes against all logic.
 Whose side is everyone on?
 Even the Mecha controllers are rooting for Godzilla to win!

 Miki tearfully tells Baby to go with Godzilla, “You’re not safe with us.
 I won’t be able to take care of you.
 I’m so sorry!”
 Why, what were you going to do with it?
 If you trained it while it grew, wouldn’t it be a fearsome ally?
 If it already understands Japanese, that’s a pretty useful start.
 “Go with your mother, where there is no war, weapons or hatred.
 Only love.
 Only love.”
 Shyeh, royt.
 It was love that made Godzilla knock down Tokyo again.
 They’re not even THINKING anymore as this shit falls out of their heads straight onto the script.